Community support

 Since 2014, PowerNet and St John have had an amazing partnership.
-The First Aid Training and Mental Health courses continue our joint vision to improve our communities’ health and safety outcomes.
-Together, we are championing the new St John Mental Health First Aid Training course in the southern region.
+The Mental Health First Aid courses continue our joint vision to improve our communities’ health and safety outcomes.

-Click below to see the dates and locations and book your ‘FREE’ St John First Aid Level 1 training or St John Mental Health First Aid training course, proudly sponsored by PowerNet.
+Click below to see the dates and locations and book your ‘FREE’ St John Mental Health First Aid training course, proudly sponsored by PowerNet.

 In August 2023, we expanded our sponsorship to include the following: